rishyendra333/FinancialTracker/README.md

 ## Contact

-For questions or inquiries, feel free to contact [Your Name](mailto:your@email.com).
+For questions or inquiries, feel free to contact [Rishyendra Medamanuri](rmedamanuri@gmail.com).

 ## License